magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 sudo dnf groupinstall "Development Tools" "Development Libraries" I added ~/.local/bin in Xonsh path already (no need to do)

+Just run `make` to compile dragon and get an executable you can run immediately or put where you like.
+To install, run `make install`, which will put it into ~/.local/bin by default.

 sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm
 sudo dnf install https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm